d747d/tunneleverything.com/content/post2.md

  -N      Do not execute a remote command.
 This is useful for just forwarding ports.
 Refer to the description of SessionType in ssh_config(5) for details.
 ```

+Once you have the SSH session running with the proxy port, enable your FoxyProxy profile and you traffic should be going over the SSH proxy!

 <script data-goatcounter="https://tunneleverything.goatcounter.com/count"